1. Home

 Jump starting a car

-The first is the old fashioned way.
+The first way to jump start a car is the old fashioned way.
 Thirty years ago it was common to see two cars with their bonnets open, a pair of cables connecting their batteries – this was jump-starting.
 Essentially, you're sending the power from a healthy car with a charged battery to the other car with a flat battery.
 The slug of electricity is enough to crank the sick car's engine and, with a few turns, it spins into life.
 Once the engine's sparked – and assuming there's nothing else wrong (like a faulty alternator) – the car can charge its own battery.

 The downside of this system is you need another healthy car and someone with the time and will to help you out – not things you can always guarantee.